 The initial or first stage of syphilis kicks in about fourteen days after a person contracts the disease.
 It will last for a few days to as long as three months.
-The first symptoms is usually a small, painless sore known as chancre.
+The first symptoms are usually a small, painless sore known as a chancre.

 Syphilis chancres can appear on any part of the body, but they are most common in the nether regions --- penis, vagina, scrotum, anus, or the mouth.
 They are not painful and will disappear after a couple weeks.
 Its disappearance, of course, does not mean that the infection is cured.
 The bacteria are still there.
 So, you should do something about them right away.

 The second stage of syphilis is very contagious.
 It is when the bacterium starts to spread to other parts of the body.
 The signs and symptoms usually include appetite loss, hair loss, losing weight, skin rash problems, inflammation of the lymph nodes, severe headaches, muscle and joint pains, and fever.